elenaPascualO/parserwiz/doc/SPECIFICATIONS.md

 Notes:
 - Only meaningful for JSON files
 - Non-JSON files return is_complex: false
+- "type" field: "objects" for arrays of objects, "primitives" for arrays of strings/numbers/booleans
 - JSON is "complex" if it has 2+ arrays AND estimated_rows > 100
 ```